piccolo-orm/piccolo/docs/aragorm/is-async-worthwhile.rst

 What is asyncio?
 ----------------
-asyncio is a library added in Python 3, to provide an event loop implementation to the standard library.
+asyncio is a library added in Python 3, to provide an event loop implementation in the standard library.

 Prior to this, each framework that implemented non-blocking IO via an event loop had their own event loop implementation, limiting interoperability (Twisted and Tornado being by far the most well known).